SanliFaez/FAIR-Battery-knowledgebase/README.md

 Welcome to the repository of the FAIR battery project.
 This *open science* research line aims to create a knowledge base on flow batteries.
 This project is funded by the NWO, with funding code : **ABCDEFG1234567**.
 The research is done by the Utrecht University: Sanli Faez, Tom Hommes, Danny de wild and Hendrik Snijder.
 Sintef has helped with the ontology development in this project.

 Hendrik Snijder March 2023.

+**P.S.** For a quick test of our software and to acces the knowledgebase, please go to https://github.com/SanliFaez/FAIR-Battery-knowledgebase/tree/main/Demo to run the search egine live in Google Colab.

 ## Introduction
 The goal of the FAIR battery project is to create an open source knowledge base on redox flow batteries (RFB), where knowledge is **F**indable, **A**ccecable, **I**nteroperable and **R**eproducible.
 Therefore, it is needed to collect, search and order available knowledge from papers, articles and patents.
 On this Github page one can find the *proof of concept* in the form of a simple database on RFB's and jupyter-notebooks to process, or search, the data.
 The proposed end-user of this concept is a researcher on RFB's, who needs specific information, or those who want to share, knowledge on RFB's.